-With 100+ local exhibitors, demos, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.
+With loads of local exhibitors, agility demos, all-day entertainment and a mega-adoption event with a ton of pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.

-West Palm Beach, FL- Pet lovers in the West Palm Beach area should get their four-legged friends ready for the 2017 South Florida Pet Expo™, Saturday, April 22, 2017 and Sunday, April 23, 2017 at the South Florida Expo Center.
-This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!
+West Palm Beach, FL- Pet lovers in the South Florida area should get their four-legged friends ready for the 2018 South Florida Pet Expo, Saturday, April 21st.
+This indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!

-The South Florida Pet Expo is organized by Amazing Pet Expos™, which currently produces more than 40 pet expos around the country; all of them indoors and free to the general public.
+The South Florida Pet Expo is organized by Pet Event Professionals™, which currently produces events around the country.

 2. While we have a number of staff members who are always carefully watching the crowds and pets to ensure everyone stays safe, it only takes a second for a dog bite to occur.
 Please review safe dog (and all pets, for that matter) greeting behaviors with your children before attending the show.
 Remind your child to always ask the owner’s permission to pet an animal, allow the calm pet to sniff their hands and then they should gently pet the animal’s chest, chin or back (not the top of its head), speaking calmly and quietly to the pet.
 Children should never “stare down” a dog, jump on it, grab it from behind or scream at it.
 If a dog is hyper and won’t sit for the owner, walk away and don’t allow your child to pet the dog.
 Sometimes the most well behaved pets can be startled, especially if they’re already keyed up being at such an exciting event.